 We are ethically committed to the institution of Sustainable Forest Management principles and practices and believe that our long-term viability and existence depends on operating in a way that ensures and enhances economic viability.
 This guarantees the potential of the forest to regenerate itself and we conform with the forest laws and regulations of the government of Sri Lanka.

-We have a vision of long term sustainable forest management, which is motivated by FSC certification and as such we always conform to the principles, criteria and indicators of the Forest Stewardship Council (FSC).
+We have a vision of long term sustainable forest management.
 We also own and operate the largest rubber plant nursery in Sri Lanka which produces over 500,000 rubber plants each year.

 Mike Peck, Managing Director of GSL, stipulates the importance of not just being a supplier of latex gloves but also the manufacturer.
 “In today’s market place it is important to the end user where their gloves come from.
 We have strict procedures in place which mean we can govern the sourcing of the latex from our own plantations, the manufacturing of the gloves to the correct safety standards as well as supplying the gloves from our UK based operation Gloveman Supplies Ltd”.